Herbal Antibiotics For SIBO: Best Treatment To Follow

 Herbal vs Regular Antibiotics for SIBO

-So, you’re dealing with SIBO and you’re deciding whether to take a regular antibiotic like Rifaximin (Xifaxan) or try a SIBO herbal treatment protocol.
+So, you’re dealing with SIBO and you’re deciding whether to take a regular antibiotic like Rifaximin (Xifaxan) or try a SIBO natural therapy protocol using herbs.

 In certain situations, either protocol can be a good option.
-Let’s compare the difference between using herbal antibiotics and pharmaceutical antibiotics.
+Let’s compare the difference between using herbal formulas and pharmaceutical drugs.